 The sound of the violin is like a poem.
 It’s often characterized as “divine”.
 Of course the violin takes practice to play with efficiency and to master a consistent production of sound.The very first note you attempt to play will sound much different than the violins you’ve heard on your speakers or in concerts.
 It will sound like you are just scratching.
 The violin as an instrument has some of the most unnatural ways of holding and playing and can certainly be a tricky task until you learn it well.
 With patience and persistence, the awkwardness eventually becomes more natural as the violin becomes more a part of you.

 If you want to start with the violin and buy one, you need to be aware that this is an instrument that requires a lot of care and maintenance.
 Just take a good look at how a violinist meticulously cares for their instrument.
 You can see the attention they give to their violin, from handling and carrying to tuning and playing.

 Once you start playing the violin, you’ll notice the appreciation from fellow musicians, band and orchestra members, and your friends and your family too.
 You’ll become a part of a sophisticated musician community.
 You and your violin will virtually bond together as you practice, take lessons, and of course attend and play in orchestra and ensemble events.
-But first thing first, you got to choose your violin to begin with.
+But first things first, you got to choose your violin to begin with.
 And we’ve got you covered with our 5 reviews for the best violin for beginners available on the market today.

 Best Violin for Beginners

 Stentor is one of the best student violin brands, and the Stentor 1500 model is a wonderful instrument for beginner players.
 This model produces good sound, is easy to play and is often recommended by violin instructors as the best student violin.